tmtowtdi/DockerDzil/README.md

 this project.

 ## Build time
-Takes around 18 minutes, which is way longer than it takes locally.
+The automated builds on Docker Hub take around 18 minutes, which is way longer than they take locally.
 The "log" section at the bottom of the build details page on Docker Hub never shows me anything at all, but the builds *do* work.

 # Tools
 These are not required for initiating a build on Docker Hub.
 They're just